Ekimoth/react-global-piece/README.md

 Both the `region` prop and the `region` argument's default value is `root`.

-Let's go back to our `colors.map()` statement in our `ColorfulComponent` and wrap each of its outputs with `PiecefulProvider`, only in this particular instance we give its `region` value a custom value of "myColor".
-That's everything `React Pieceful State` needs to spare us the trouble and create a new "regional" `Context` for us we're wrapping our `ColorfulComponent`s with.
+Let's go back to the `colors.map()` statement in `ColorfulComponent` and wrap each of its outputs with `PiecefulProvider`, only in this particular instance we give its `region` value a custom value of "myColor".
+That's everything `React Pieceful State` needs to spare us the trouble and create a new "regional" `Context` for us.

 ```jsx
 return (